Alumni stories

 Danko Aleksić

-Danko Aleksić (generation 2010/2011) is an Expert in the Regional Environmental Center for Central and Eastern Europe (REC).
+Danko Aleksić, Expert II, The Regional Environmental Center for Central and Eastern Europe (REC), Class of 2010/11.

 Filip Kerčov

-Filip Kerčov (Generation 2013/14) is a Brand Deployment Executive, British American Tobacco.
+Filip Kerčov, Brand Deployment Executive, British American Tobacco, Class of 2013/14.

 Sanda Vučić

-Sanda Vučić (Generation 2009/10) is an Advisor in the Cabinet of the Minister of the Interior, Republic of Montenegro.
+Sanda Vučić, Advisor in the Cabinet of the Minister of Internal Affairs, Republic of Montenegro, Class of 2009/10.

 Naim Leo Beširi

-Multiperspectivity, in terms of available literature, lecturers and challenging academic discussions, is a word that describes one of the few academic programs at the University of Belgrade with academic curiosity in focus.
-I enjoyed a professional and friendly relationship with the program conveners, while each lecture made me feel enriched by the new mechanism of reflection and self-criticism.
-In short, the program studies security in a modern way that equips you for a better understanding of globalized relations in the growing interactions between countries and other entities.
+I enjoyed a professional and friendly relationship with the program coordinators while feeling enriched with each lecture by gaining a new mechanism for reflection and self-critique.
+In short, the program studies security in a contemporary way, equipping you for a better understanding of globalized relations in the increasing interactions between countries and other entities.”

-Naim Leo Besiri (Generation 2014/2015) is an Executive Director of the Institute for European Affairs.
+Naim Leo Beširi, Executive Director of the Institute for European Affairs, Class of 2011/12.

 Marina Tadić

-Marina Tadić (Generation 2010/2011) is Advisor in the Office for Cooperation with Civil Society of the Government of the Republic of Serbia and researcher in the field of security.
+Marina Tadić, Advisor in the Office for Cooperation with Civil Society of the Government of the Republic of Serbia and security researcher, Class of 2010/11.

 Selena Kozakijević